TANA RIVER RED COLOBUS

 At first, infants are completely reliant on their mother, clinging to her fur at all times.
 Sometime between two and four months of age, they begin getting a bit of distance but never venture more than a few feet (about a meter) away from her.
 Within a month or two, they start playing on their own and with other monkeys.
 As they develop their skills through play, they become more and more independent.

 At 18 months of age, a female has matured and leaves her natal group to join another.
 Depending on her situation, she may emigrate to new groups regularly and throughout her entire life, bearing offspring for multiple males along the way.
-The fluid nature of female group membership keeps females from bonding deeply with one another and may be why examples of alloparenting are exceedingly rare among this species.
+The fluid nature of female group membership keeps females from bonding deeply.
 Mothers are the sole caretakers, nursing, carrying, and generally looking out for their own offspring.

 The dominant male provides little more than protection to his progeny, both from predators as well as from rival males outside the group who would seek to supplant him.
 Like females, fully grown males also leave their natal groups, but a male cannot simply join a new group.
 Instead, he must vie for dominance over an already established group by intimidating, or sometimes killing, its current dominant male.
 If he is successful, he kills the infants of his former rival thereby ensuring that his new harem of females re-enter their estrus cycle sooner.
 It also means he won’t expend his precious time and energy caring for offspring that do not carry his own genes.